 From spending money on high-priced espresso machines to low-priced drip machines, avid coffee drinkers try their best to never compromise on quality and taste of their coffee.

 If you’ve never tried or had a French press, it is time to give it a try.
 After all, the taste of a French press coffee is indulgent, rich, and smooth.
-No wonder, why French press is a favorite among many coffee connoisseurs.
+No wonder, why French press is a favorite among many coffee connoisseurs, but it’s one favorite of mine.

 What Is A French Press – The Definition